Skip to content

 1. Sign in at secure.verifypdf.com and open Developers in the left sidebar.

-Because the URL is set per key, you can point a test key at a test URL and a live key at your production URL.
+Because the URL is set per key, you can route notifications from different integrations to different endpoints, for example a test key pointed at a test URL and a live key at your production URL.
 See Test vs live API keys.

 What VerifyPDF sends